top of page

 A police interview exists in which the contents and acceptance of the book were directly challenged in public view.

-The responses are available for anyone to watch and assess independently.
+The responses remain publicly available for anyone to watch and assess independently.

 There has been zero refutation in law or otherwise of the book’s contents.